karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-server/README.md

 ## Session Handling

 In the backend side (Simple Server) I use the Clojure [buddy](https://github.com/funcool/buddy) library to create the [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token) which is then passed to the Simple Frontend which needs to add the token to the http Authorization header for all API calls that needs authorization.
 Simple server then checks the validity of the session token (i.e. the token has not expired and the server has actually created the token).
-Internally the session is stored in the Simple Server in an atom in the session namespace.
+Internally the session is stored in the Simple Server in an atom in the session namespace (in autumn 2018 I added support for AWS DynamoDB, see chapter "Simple Server Goes AWS - New Development Autumn 2018").
 I could have used other buddy services to automate REST API authorization but I wanted to make the session handling more transparent for learning purposes and therefore handled the token storing / validation myself.

 BTW.
 Using local REPL it is very easy to validate that the token handling works as expected, e.g.  (first set the json-web-token-expiration-as-seconds property in the simpleserver.properties file to some small number (e.g. 10 (seconds) so that you are able to test token expiration):